Aspinal of London

-Aspinal of London is a British designer, manufacturer and retailer of luxury leather goods and accessories, founded in London in 2002 by Iain Burton.
+Aspinal of London is a British designer, manufacturer and retailer of luxury leather goods and accessories, founded in London in 2001 by Iain Burton.

 It was a supplier of leather accessories to the gift shops of museums such as the National Gallery, the Louvre and the Vatican until launching their first store in Selfridges in 2007.

 History

+Former record executive Iain Burton founded the brand in 2001.

 In 2007, the brand launched its first handbag titled The Paris Bag.
 Aspinal also opened its first retail location in Selfridges London.